BARRY FLANAGAN

 Tate Modern, London

-Barry Flanagan’s sand sculpture ringn ‘66, 1966, is now on now on display in A View from Tokyo: Between Man and Matter at Tate Modern.
+Barry Flanagan’s sand sculpture ringn ‘66, 1966, is now on display in A View from Tokyo: Between Man and Matter at Tate Modern.
 This group exhibition is part of the ‘Materials and Objects’ display and explores how sculptors working in Japan, Europe, and the United States in the 1970s inspired and influenced each other, using a diverse range of materials.
 Formed by pouring a hundredweight of sand onto the floor from a more or less fixed point above, the work testifies to Flanagan’s deep interest in sculptural processes and the ways in which materials determine a sculpture’s final appearance.

 Tate